doccaz/scc-tools/README.md

 ```

 This option analyzes a previously extracted supportconfig report.
-It will find the installed RPMs in the report, and run
-searches on ALL packages in order to find which ones are up-to-date, have older versions, or are not found in the official
+It will find the installed RPMs in the report, and run searches on ALL packages in order to find which ones are up-to-date, have older versions, or are not found in the official repositories.
-repositories.
 Packages that are from unsupported vendors also get their own report.
 Packages that are orphans (as in, packages that belong to another version of the OS and were left installed) and PTF (Program Temporary Fix) packages built by SUSE also have a separate report.

-It generates 6 CSV reports: vercheck-uptodate-[directory name].csv, vercheck-different-[directory name].csv, vercheck-notfound-[directory name].csv, vercheck-unsupported-[directory name].csv, vercheck-suseorphans-[directory name].csv, and vercheck-suseptf-[directory name].csv respectively.
+It generates these six CSV reports:
+* vercheck-uptodate-[directory name].csv,
+* vercheck-different-[directory name].csv,
+* vercheck-notfound-[directory name].csv,
+* vercheck-unsupported-[directory name].csv,
+* vercheck-suseorphans-[directory name].csv, and
+* vercheck-suseptf-[directory name].csv

+respectively.

 An output directory can be specified by adding the "-o" (or --outputdir) parameter before the supportconfig directory:
 ```
  ./vercheck.py -o /tmp/reports -d ~/Documents/nts_dxl1lnxsl002_200616_1148
 ```

+## Requirements

+Dependencies: This utility depends on urllib3 and pyaml.
+It also uses zypper as a last-resort mechanism to verify versions.
+Therefore it will **not** run on e.g. Debian based systems.

+For Tumbleweed 03/25 this is the working pyaml RPM:

+    zypper in python313-yamlcore

-* Final considerations
+## Final considerations

 This utility only uses public resources maintained by SUSE LLC, no logins are necessary.

 I make no guarantees on availability or speed.
 I try to make sure that the information mined by vercheck is as accurate as possible, but errors can occur.

-If you find a bug or inconsistency, please open an issue!
+If you find a bug or inconsistency, please open an issue! https://github.com/doccaz/scc-tools/issues

+// **end** //